 Our guide was equally as hilarious as he was thorough with his walkthrough of the Tower’s history.
 The tour went for an hour and was included with the entrance cost, I highly recommend you do a guided tour if you go to the Tower!

 I really wish I could control my laughter whenever I come across a Queen’s Guard, but I really can’t.
 Apologies, Britain.

 We were at the Tower for a good four hours and I loved every minute of it.
 I am so glad I got to see it.
 The Crown Jewels were definitely a highlight for me.

-After a brief siesta we headed out to a mexican restaurant we had passed frequently on the way to and from our accommodation.
-As you can see, I was very excited about mexican night.
+After a brief siesta, we headed out to a Mexican restaurant we had passed frequently on the way to and from our accommodation.
+As you can see, I was very excited about Mexican night.

 The next day we left our humble townhouse bedroom and made our way to our final London accommodation, a hostel called The Clink.
 As we would be joining a Topdeck tour group the next day, we thought it would be easier to stay the night at the meeting spot.
 After dropping off our bags we decided to head over to Westminster Abbey.

-Westminster was beautiful, and as photography was not allowed inside, it made for a truly engaged experience.
+Westminster was beautiful, and as photography was not allowed inside, it made for a truly engaging experience.
 I had been dreaming about visiting it for a long time so this was very memorable for me.

-Afterwards we headed back to our hostel and stopped at Nando’s on the way for dinner.
+Afterwards, we headed back to our hostel and stopped at Nando’s on the way for dinner.
 This Nando’s was the fanciest Nando’s I have ever been to.
 It was HUGE.
 They do not make them like that in Australia, that’s for sure!
 I call the above a ‘balanced’ meal.
 Yes, I’m aware it’s not, but for holiday standards it’s pretty good!

 Our hostel room was quirky but incredibly humid due to the weather and lack of air conditioning.